DIARY-Political and General News Events from Oct. 24

 ---------------------------------------------------------------- This Diary is filed daily. ** Indicates new events ---------------------------------------------------------------- THURSDAY, OCTOBER 24 ** BAKU, Azerbaijan - President of Iran Hassan Rouhani to make an official visit to Azerbaijan to participate in the 18th Summit of the Non-Aligned Movement (NAM).

-** BRUSSELS - NATO Secretary General Jens Stoltenberg and the alliance's defence ministers arrive to discuss threats from Russia and NATO member Turkey's offensive in Syria - 1130 GMT. ** BRUSSELS - NATO Secretary General Jens Stoltenberg and U.S. Secretary of Defense Mark Esper talk to media ahead of defence ministers meeting - 1330 GMT.
+** BRUSSELS - NATO Secretary-General Jens Stoltenberg and the alliance's defense ministers arrive to discuss threats from Russia and NATO member Turkey's offensive in Syria - 1130 GMT. ** BRUSSELS - NATO Secretary-General Jens Stoltenberg and U.S. Secretary of Defense Mark Esper talk to media ahead of defense ministers meeting - 1330 GMT.

 ** SOCHI, Russia - President of Russia Vladimir Putin meets Kenyan counterpart Uhuru Kenyatta on the sidelines of the Russia-Africa Summit in Sochi - 1500 GMT.
 MOSCOW/ TOKYO - Indian Oil Minister Dharmendra Pradhan to visit Russia, Japan (to Oct.
 26).
 SOCHI, Russia - Russia hosts a Russia-Africa summit co-chaired by President Vladimir Putin and Egyptian President Abdel Fattah al-Sisi (final day).
 BOGOTA - OECD Economic Surveys: Colombia 2019.
 NUR-SULTAN - Ukraine President Volodymyr Zelensky and Belarus President Alexander Lukashenko will make an official visit to Kazakhstan (to Oct.
 25).
 BEIJING - Brazil President Jair Messias Bolsonaro visits China (to Oct.
 26).